AlexKCheung/CodePath-SITE-Prework/README.md

 * [x] User wins the game after guessing a complete pattern
 * [x] User loses the game after an incorrect guess

+NOTE: WILL BE ADDING MORE AFTER MY FINALS THIS WEEK!

 The following **optional** features are implemented:

 * [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial